arminarj/DeepGCCA-pytorch/README.md

 [(Paper-link)](https://www.aclweb.org/anthology/W19-4301/)

 DeepGCCA is a non-linear version of GCCA which uses neural networks as the feature extractor functions instead of linear transformers.
-DGCCA is some how exention of DeepCCA for more than two views though it has a different obective function.
+DGCCA is some how exention of DeepCCA for more than two views though it has a different objective function.

 # Prerequest:

 - Python 3.6>=
-- Pytorch 1.4 >= (should works with >=1.0, though, higher versions are recommended)
+- Pytorch 1.4 >= (should aslso work with >=1.0)
 - Numpy
 - Scipy
 - Seanborn